Learn / Guides / Usability testing guide

 12 templates and checklists to get you started with usability testing

 Usability testing is most effective when the plans behind it are detailed and thoughtful.
-But you don’t need to reinvent the wheel to get started: you can save time by using resources that are available online as a blueprint for your process.
+But you don’t need to reinvent the wheel to get started: save time by using resources that are available online as a blueprint for your process.

-In this chapter, we've assembled 12 useful templates, checklists, and scripts you can start from to make your usability testing plan as effective as possible.
+In this chapter of our Usability Testing guide, we've assembled twelve useful templates, checklists, and scripts you can start from to make your usability testing plan as effective as possible.

 12 of the web’s best usability testing checklists and templates

 The following list contains some of the internet's best free templates and checklists to assist you in running a usability test.
-They range from planning lists to test scripts to templates for reporting test results; plus, they are all completely free to access.
+They range from planning lists to test scripts to templates for reporting test results; plus, they’re all completely free to access.

 Usability.gov was created by the US Department of Health and Human Services as a resource for UX best practices and website guidelines.
 The site has a huge library of templates and resources, including consent forms, report templates, and sample emails.